 Reason for playing: I love the intensity that racquetball brings.
 There is no better feeling than being on a court with a ball traveling upwards of 250km/h while still being in complete control.

 Training habits: I do a lot of my on court training by myself working on footwork, serves, and shooting set-ups.
 I aim to be on the court at least 4 times a week, accompanied with about 5 days of off-court training.

 Best Racquetball moment: My best racquetball memory was in 2011 when I won the 18 & under singles and doubles titles on my birthday.

-Non Racquetball talents: If being a nerd is a talent, then that is defintely it!
-I always have 3 or 4 books on the go, and definitely describe myself as a personal development junkie.
+Non Racquetball talents: If being a nerd is a talent, then that is definitely it!
+I always have 3 or 4 books on the go, and describe myself as a personal development junkie.

 When you are not playing racquetball, you are probably?
 I am most likely sitting down with a good book or doing my off-court training.
 I am also the head coach of the junior racquetball program at my club, so I spend a lot of time working with upcoming juniors.

 What is something people might not know about you or find surprising?
 I am a licensed paramedic and firefighter!